phpmyadmin/phpmyadmin/faq.rst

 -----------------------------------------------------------

-This happens if you are using a :abbr:`URL (Uniform Resource Locator)` to start phpMyAdmin which is different than the one set in your .
+This happens if you are using a :abbr:`URL (Uniform Resource Locator)` to start phpMyAdmin which is different than the one set in your :config:option:`$cfg['PmaAbsoluteUri']`.
 For example, a missing "www", or entering with an :abbr:`IP (Internet Protocol)` address while a domain name is defined in the config file.